quicwg/base-drafts/draft-ietf-quic-transport.md

 : The truncated connection identifier parameter indicates that packets sent to the peer can omit the connection ID.
 This can be used by an endpoint where the 5-tuple is sufficient to identify a connection.
 This parameter is zero length.
+Omitting the parameter indicates that the endpoint relies on the connection ID being present in every packet.

 ### Values of Transport Parameters for 0-RTT

-Transport parameters from the server are remembered by the client for 0-RTT connections.
-If values change as a result of completing the handshake, the client is expected to respect the new values.
-This introduces some potential problems, particularly with respect to transport parameters that establish
+Transport parameters from the server SHOULD be remembered by the client for use with 0-RTT data.
+A client that doesn't remember values from a previous connection can instead assume the following values: SFCW (65535), CFCW (65535), MSPC (10), ICSL (600), TCID (absent).

-limits:
+If assumed values change as a result of completing the handshake, the client is expected to respect the new values.
+This introduces some potential problems, particularly with respect to transport parameters that establish limits:

 * A client might exceed a newly declared connection or stream flow control limit with 0-RTT data.
 If this occurs, the client ceases transmission as though the